-This light will come on if you have certain non-emission related vehicle problems.
+This light will come on if your vehicle has certain non-emission related problems.

 For example, if the entire electrical system fails to send and receive messages from the vehicle's components, the SERVICE VEHICLE SOON warning light comes on.